 Virtually every celebrity has a massive social media following these days, and finding a way to collaborate with them is another powerful way to boost donations.
 You could do this by approaching their agents directly; many will be grateful for the positive PR that comes from supporting a worthy cause.
 For example, you could ask them to donate an item for a charity auction that could take place online to ensure it reaches the biggest possible audience; they could tell their social media fans about it to encourage bids.

 Alternatively, you could simply try mentioning a few celebrities on social media, asking them to retweet your campaign or donation page to their followers.
 Try to do some research and pick celebrities who you think are most likely to want to support your charity for personal reasons; for example, Carol Vorderman tweets a lot about the Cleft Lip & Palate Association, of which she is a Patron, because her brother was born with a cleft lip.

 6. Sell products online

 We’re all familiar with the concept of charity shops, but you don’t need to have a bricks-and-mortar premises to raise money in this way.
 Many charities, big and small, sell products online, with either part of or all the proceeds going towards their work.
 The RSPB is an example of a bigger charity with an online shop, while the charity Cats Protection has both an online shop and high street charity shops.

 Adding an e-commerce function to your website is easily achievable and gives you the benefit of having a charity shop with a potentially national or even international audience, not just a local one.

 These are just a handful of the potential ways in which you could harness the power of the web to bring in the funds your charity needs to maintain your vital work.
-If you’re not yet reaping the benefits of being online, start your journey here.
+Start your journey if you’re not yet reaping the benefits of being online.